 On July 27, 2015, with no admissions of liability, PSA, a predecessor to Aveanna, entered into a settlement agreement with the U.S. Department of Justice relating to certain of its clinical and business operations.
 See "Business-Legal Proceedings and Government Matters."
 Concurrently with its entry into this agreement, PSA entered into a Corporate Integrity Agreement ("CIA") with the OIG.
 As PSA's successor, Aveanna assumed responsibility for compliance with and completion of the CIA.
 The CIA, which has a term of five years, formalizes various aspects of already existing ethics and compliance programs and contains other requirements designed to help ensure ongoing compliance with federal healthcare program requirements.
-Among other things, the CIA requires Aveanna to maintain our existing compliance program, executive compliance committee and compliance committee of our Board of Directors; provide certain compliance training; continue screening new and current employees to ensure they are eligible to participate in federal healthcare programs; engage an independent review organization ("IRO") to perform certain auditing and reviews and prepare certain reports regarding our compliance with federal healthcare programs, our billing submissions to federal healthcare programs and our compliance and risk mitigation programs; and provide certain reports and management certifications to the OIG.
-Additionally, the CIA specifically requires that the company report substantial overpayments that we discover we have received from the federal healthcare programs, as well as probable violations of federal healthcare laws.
-Upon breach of the CIA, the Company could become liable for payment of certain stipulated penalties, or could be excluded from participation in federal healthcare programs.
-Although we believe that we are currently in compliance with the CIA, any violations of the agreement could have a material adverse effect on our business and consolidated financial condition, results of operations and cash flows.
-The compliance obligations terminated on July 27, 2020.
-The remainder of the CIA terminates 120 days after OIG's receipt of either Aveanna's final annual report or any additional materials submitted by Aveanna pursuant to OIG's request, whichever is later, subject to receipt of a closure letter from the OIG.
-The final annual report was submitted to OIG on October 15, 2020.
+Aveanna's compliance obligations under the CIA terminated on July 27, 2020, and Aveanna submitted its final annual report to OIG on October 15, 2020.
+Paragraph II.B. of the CIA provides that "Sections VII, X and XI shall expire no later than 120 days after OIG's receipt of: (1) PSA's final report; or (2) any additional materials submitted by PSA pursuant to OIG's request, whichever is later."
+On January 8, 2021, we submitted a supplemental report to OIG in response to several questions arising out of our annual report.
+With the submission of the supplemental report, and if no further inquiries are received from OIG, all material obligations under the CIA should terminate on or about May 4, 2021.
+OIG will formalize the termination of a CIA with a closure letter.